Kunlé Adeyemi: Current work and projects

-Currently, Adeyemi runs his own architecture, design and urbanism practice called NLÉ, located in Amsterdam.
+Currently, Adeyemi runs his architecture, design and urbanism practice called NLÉ, located in Amsterdam.
 NLÉ means 'at home' in Yoruba.
 With his office NLÉ, Adeyemi is interested in elements that make up a city.
 He focuses especially on the rapidly growing cities in developing countries.
 Adeyemi seeks the logic in systems that arise in the rapid development of those cities.
-He observes and questions the existing systems within these cities, and creates new solutions inspired by his own 'reading' of those systems.
-Adeyemi is convinced that there is much to learn from the type of condition that is found in rapidly developing, energetic cities, like one of Africa's most populated cities Lagos in Nigeria.
-NLÉ offers a strategy advisory service and focuses on city development research, conceptualisation, creative structuring, architectural-, product- and infrastructure design, arts and urban cultural intervention.
+He observes and questions the existing systems within these cities and creates new solutions inspired by his 'reading' of those systems.
+Adeyemi is convinced that there is much to learn from the condition found in rapidly developing, energetic cities, like one of Africa's most populated cities Lagos in Nigeria.
+NLÉ offers a strategy advisory service focusing on city development research, conceptualisation, creative structuring, architectural-, product- and infrastructure design, arts and urban cultural intervention.
 In much of his recent work, Adeyemi is particularly interested in urbanization, climate change, and policy.
 Among others, Adeyemi conducted with NLÉ the following activities: